CBD Vs THC: How Do They Differ?

 Another difference when comparing CBD vs THC is when you take a drug test.
 In a standard drug test, only the THC shows up on the screen.
 This is because these tests only look for chemicals that are related to THC.
 Be aware that cannabinoids are stored in the body’s fat so even if a few weeks have already passed since you used THC, it can still appear on your drug test.

 On the other hand, CBD is not always detectable.
-A CBD-sensitive test must be carried out to show the results of CBD trace in the body.
-However, if you are thinking that you will be safe from drug tests if you only use CBD, then, you are wrong.
+A CBD-sensitive test must be carried out to show the results of its trace in the body.
+However, if you are thinking that you will be safe from drug tests if you only use it, then, you are wrong.
 It may be detectable if you consume CBD in large amounts.
-Furthermore, CBD products such as oils, edibles, tinctures, and vape products still contain a trace amount of THC, but it should not be more than 0.3%.
+Furthermore, its products such as oils, edibles, tinctures, and vape products still contain a trace amount of THC, but it should not be more than 0.3%.

 The main difference when comparing CBD vs THC is that THC is the main psychoactive ingredient.
-While both CBD and THC can give their respective medical benefits, THC has the side effect of making a person high.
+While both can give their respective medical benefits, THC has the side effect of making a person high.